The Sign of the Cross

 Without sounding saccharine, being a Catholic is much like a person who has found love for the first time.
 It can never be re-captured or experienced again.
 There is an air of excitement when this new found Faith has been embraced.
 The desire to know and do more is a pleasure, even those things that would ordinarily be mundane.

-When a person is about to approach baptism, they make the necessary preparations.
-First, they establish a life of prayer.
-They learn how to pray.
-How to communicate with the Holy Trinity; to seek the assistance of the Blessed Mother and all the Angels and Saints.
+When a person is preparing for baptism, they will establish a life of prayer of communication with the Holy Trinity; seeking the assistance of the Blessed Mother and all the Angels and Saints.
 Here we present some prayers for this cause.